Page Reviewed / Updated - January 27, 2021

 In addition to the state specific options that help pay for care, there are many non-profit and federal options available.
 Use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
 There are also programs that help veterans with assisted living and there are eldercare loans available in North Carolina.

-As shown in the Assisted Living Costs and Home Care Costs sections above, North Carolina has a great deal of variance in the cost of care depending on one's location throughout the state.
+As shown in the Assisted Living Costs and Home Care Costs sections above, North Carolina has a great deal of variance in the cost of care depending on one's location within the state.
 To assist families in finding the most affordable, high-quality care in their preferred geographic areas, we work with several organizations that assist families at no charge.
 Click here to find the most affordable care that meets your family's needs.

 For more information about the costs and resources available in North Carolina cities, click on the links below.